LDSorg/ldsorgjs/README.md

 meaning that all of the fields from the elements of the photo object are added to the household objects from the member list.

   * `unitNo` is the number of returned by `LdsOrg#getWards` as `wardUnitNo`

 The following keys are included:

-    * ["canViewMapLink", "hasEditRights", "headOfHousehold", "householdInfo", "id", "inWard", "isEuMember", "otherHouseholdMembers", "spouse", "ward"]
+  * Member List Element: ["children", "coupleName", "headOfHouse", "headOfHouseIndividualId", "householdName", "isProfilePrivate", "spouse"]
+    * headOfHouse: ["directoryName", "gender", "individualId", "latinName", "latinNameDifferent", "preferredName", "surname"]
+    * spouse: ["directoryName", "gender", "individualId", "latinName", "latinNameDifferent", "preferredName", "surname"]
+  * Photos\*: ["householdId", "householdName", "phoneNumber", "photoUrl"]
+  * \*Note: `householdName` from Photos is renamed as `householdPhotoName`

 LdsOrg#getWards(unitNos, cb)
 ---